mdadnanengg/Django/README.md

 - `python .\manage.py startapp travel`
 - `python .\manage.py collectstatics`

-01 basic info
+01 basic info Django

 1. Django is Free and open-source framework for building web apps with python.
 2. we have simillir frameworks (Flask, Tornado)
+3. Companies using (YouTube, Instagram, Spotify, Dropbox)
+4. Django is batteries included framework it comes with lots of feature out of box so we dont have make it from strach.
+ -The admin side interface
+ - Object-relational mappper (ORM)
+ - Authentication
+ - Caching
-3. MVT (Model View Template) Similar to MVC.
+6. Django work on MVT (Model View Template) Similar to MVC.
-4. Why Django - Fast, Feature Pack, Secure, Scalability.
+7. Why Django - Fast, Feature Pack, Secure, Scalability.

 02 create project